 - a) The content is exciting and the issues are engaging.
-The GCSE focuses on international relations across the twentieth century, beginning in 1918 amidst the ashes of the First World War and ending in the victories of Operation Desert Storm, passing through the League of Nations, causes of the Second World War, formation of the UN, the Cold War and collapse of communism.
+The GCSE focuses on international relations across the twentieth century, beginning in 1918 amidst the ashes of the First World War and ending in the victories of Operation Desert Storm, passing through the League of Nations, causes of the Second World War, formation of the UN, the Cold War and collapse of communism on the way.
 If you want to understand the roots of modern world crises, from Israel-Palestine, Brexit, Trump/Biden, Xi, and Putin, then this is the course for you.
 There is also a fascinating depth study on Germany from 1918-45 exploring the tragically doomed Weimar Republic, the roots and rise of fascism, life in the Nazi state, and the horrors of the Holocaust. - b) History is a 'greedy' subject.
 In no other discipline can you simultaneously learn law, economics, politics, literature, art, music, philosophy, geography, identity, and so much more.
 There is little which falls outside the remit of history. - c) The qualification is highly valued by universities and employers.
 History is a facilitating subject; meaning it imbues its students with the transferrable skills for any discipline they may wish to pursue.
-GCSE History inculcates and sharpens skills of analysis, argument and evaluation, alongside the ability to argue and debate, both orally and in writing. - d) Pupils typically do extremely well in History at Caterham and a good grade at History GCSE prepares them well for a whole host of A-levels, degrees and careers.
+GCSE History inculcates and sharpens skills of analysis, argument and evaluation, alongside the ability to discuss and debate, both orally and in writing. - d) Pupils typically do extremely well in History at Caterham and a good grade at History GCSE prepares them well for a whole host of A levels, degrees, and careers.
 There is a huge amount of support for pupils available from a vastly experienced and committed department. - e) The opportunities for enrichment are functionally limitless.
-There are fantastic resources in the form of books, documentaries, podcasts, films, TV series, and beyond, which engage with course subject material and a thriving history society meets weekly and is open to all.
-Furthermore, a trip to Berlin for the Fifth Form is planned for October 2022 (Covid dependent).
+There are fantastic resources in the form of books, documentaries, podcasts, films, TV series, and beyond, which engage with course subject material in an accessible way and a thriving history society meets weekly and is open to all.
+Furthermore, a trip to Berlin for the Fifth Form ran in October 2022 and is now planned as an annual visit for fifty pupils.
 The department offers a range of extra-curricular opportunities including trips, external speakers, weekly society meetings, and much more.